Emergent structures in open EFTs: Deformed identities in open gravity

-The case of dissipative gravity is qualitatively different from that of gauge fields because of a variety of reasons.
+The case of dissipative gravity is qualitatively different from that of gauge fields for a variety of reasons.
 First, the standard formulation in the literature is valid in the semi-classical limit by treating the advanced field as a fluctuation field \cite{Crossley:2015evo,Liu:2018kfw}, which implies the following form of advanced diffeomorphisms: $\delta g_{\rm a}^{\mu \nu} = \mathcal{L}_{\xi} g^{\mu \nu}$.
-This can be seen by writing the simplest closed action constructed from the Einstein-Hilbert term and noticing that it looks similar to the variation of the action \be S_{\rm cl} = \int \sqrt{-g} \ud^4 x G_{\mu \nu} g_{\rm a}^{\mu \nu} \sim \int \sqrt{-g} \ud^4 x G_{\mu \nu} \delta g^{\mu \nu} \,. \ee The latter action has the usual diffeomorphism symmetry $\delta g^{\mu\nu}=\mathcal{L}_{\xi} g^{\mu\nu}$ and the advanced symmetry mentioned before follows.
+This can be seen by writing the simplest closed action constructed from the Einstein-Hilbert term and noticing its similarities to the variation of the action \be S_{\rm cl} = \int \sqrt{-g} \ud^4 x G_{\mu \nu} g_{\rm a}^{\mu \nu} \sim \int \sqrt{-g} \ud^4 x G_{\mu \nu} \delta g^{\mu \nu} \,. \ee The latter action has the usual diffeomorphism symmetry $\delta g^{\mu\nu}=\mathcal{L}_{\xi} g^{\mu\nu}$ and the advanced symmetry mentioned above follows.
+The EOM of the closed theory satisfies the Bianchi identity $\nabla^{\mu} G_{\mu \nu}=0$ which ensures that the number of gauge-fixed variables matches the number of independent equations.
 Note also that physical diffeomorphisms affect the advanced metric, which is now viewed as a tensor living on the physical spacetime.
-Second, when introducing a dissipation vector, we reduce the symmetries of diffeomorphisms to a subgroup involving reparameterizations of the hypersurface orthogonal to the dissipation vector.
+Second, when introducing a dissipation vector, we reduce the symmetries of diffeomorphisms to a subgroup involving reparameterizations of the hyperspace orthogonal to that vector.
 This may generate new degrees of freedom or alter the constraint structure of the theory.

-Recent work has highlighted the importance of noise constraints in correctly matching the number of advanced fields that are dynamically coupled to the physical ones after gauge fixing \cite{Salcedo:2025ezu}.
-If more advanced fields exist than gauge-fixed physical fields, the equations of motion form an overdetermined system, potentially leading to inconsistencies; recall that the physical EOM are obtained by varying with respect to the advanced fields.
-For the theory to be consistent, identities must exist among these EOM to reduce the number of independent equations.
-We now demonstrate that such identities are present in simple open extensions, thus guaranteeing the consistency of open gravitational EFTs.